-16. Overall, how would you assess this clinical experience?
+16. Overall , how would you assess this clinical experience?
 (Check only one) Excellent clinical learning experience; would not hesitate to recommend this clinical education site to another student.
 Time well spent; would recommend this clinical education site to another student.
 Some good learning experiences; student program needs further development.
 Student clinical education program is not adequately developed at this time.
-17. What specific qualities or skills do you believe a physical therapist assistant student should have to function successfully at this clinical education site?
-18. If, during this clinical education experience, you were exposed to content not included in your previous physical therapist assistant academic preparation, describe those subject areas not addressed 19.
-What suggestions would you offer to future physical therapist assistant students to improve this clinical education experience?
-20. What do you believe were the strengths of your physical therapist assistant academic preparation and/or coursework for this clinical experience?
-21. What curricular suggestions do you have that would have prepared you better for this clinical
+17. What s pecific qualities or skills do you believe a physical therapist assistant student should have ion successfully at this clinical education site?
+18. previou ng this clinical education experience, you were exposed to content not included in your so physical therapist assistant academic preparation, describe those subject areas not seed 19. uggestions would you offer to future physical therapist assistant students to improve this education experience?
+20. o you believe were the strengths of your physical therapist assistant academic preparation coursework for this clinical experience?
+21. urricular suggestions do you have that would have prepared you better for this clinical ence?